Chronology of World History

 June 11

-• First British ship built on Pacific coast begun at Nootka Sound, British Columbia, Canada.
+• First British ship built on Pacific coast begun at Nootka Sound, British Columbia.
 [1]

 June 21

-• US Constitution goes into effect as New Hampshire is 9th to ratify.
-[1]
+• US Constitution goes into effect as New Hampshire is 9th state to ratify it.
+[1] [432.95]

 September 13